-FHA Loan Down Payment Requirement: What You Need To Know
+FHA Loan Down Payment Requirements: Everything You Need To Know

-Let’s take a look at what down payment requirements there are for an FHA loan and what you should keep in mind when using this type of mortgage for your home purchase.
+Let’s take a look at the down payment requirements for an FHA loan and what you should keep in mind when using this type of mortgage for your home purchase.

 What Are The FHA Loan Down Payment Requirements?

 FHA loan down payment requirements fluctuate with your credit score.
 If your credit score is 580 or higher, the lowest down payment you can make is 3.5%.
 You’ll put 10% down if your credit score is below 580.
 (500 is the minimum credit score to qualify for an FHA loan.)

 Lenders may require borrowers with lower credit scores to make a larger down payment to offset the potential risk of default.
 While FHA home loans are generally easier to qualify for because of their lower down payment and credit score requirements, it can be difficult for some buyers to pay 10% upfront, even though it’s much lower than the traditional 20%.